stackbit-projects/marvelous-lettuce-313e3/content/pages/features.md

     background_color: primary
   - type: features_section
     features:
       - title: Better Evidence.
-Better Decisions
+Better Decisions.
         content: >+
           We help you stay current with our growing library of the highest quality shoulder musculoskeletal research relevant to your field,